Section 110(1) of the Copyright Act addresses performance and display of copyrighted materials in the face-to-face classroom:

 How Do I Use "reasonable controls" to protect images and performances shown in Canvas?

 The best way to transmit film media in Canvas, in order to be in compliance with the TEACH Act, is with the use of streaming.
-Contact ET@MO for help with integrating audio and video materials in Canvas.
+Contact the Academic Technology Support team for help with integrating audio and video materials in Canvas.

 Other suggested methods for protecting copyrighted images or photos include the use of low resolution images, thumbnails, digital watermarks, disabling the right click copy function, overlaying the image with a transparent GIF, using the image as a background in a table or using digital rights management.
 For details see "Tips and Techniques to Protect Images on the Internet."